the-teachingRSE-project/competencies/competencies.md

 # Values {#sec:values}

 The activities of an RSE are guided by ethical values.
-In addition to the values for good scientific practice [@dfg_gsp] RSEs also adhere to the Software Engineering Code of Ethics [@Gotterbarn1999].
+In addition to the values for good scientific practice [@dfg_gsp], RSEs also adhere to the Software Engineering Code of Ethics [@Gotterbarn1999].
 Central to that code is the RSE's obligation to commit to the health, safety and welfare of the public and act in the interest of society, their employer and their clients.